Superfly (company): Beginnings: 1996–2001

 Superfly was founded in 1996 in New Orleans by Kerry Black, Rick Farman, Rich Goodstone and Jonathan Mayers.
 Black, Farman and Mayers attended Tulane University; Goodstone had gone to high school with Mayers in Nyack, New York.

-Mayers completed his degree in 1995, and following his graduation, he was hired as the booking agent at Tipitinas, a New Orleans club.
+Mayers completed his degree in 1995, and following his graduation, he was hired as the booking agent at Tipitina's, a New Orleans club.
 In exchange for concert tickets, Black helped with street promotions and Farman helped to run and market the shows.

 Tipitinas was sold in 1995 and along with Goodstone, Black, Farman, and Mayers decided to start their own concert promotion company.
 It was initially a part-time pursuit; Mayers was working in production at Jazz Fest, Black and Farman were in college, and Goodstone lived in New York, where he worked in advertising.
 They focused on new and established jam bands at first; fans of the genre, they recognized that the jam band phenomenon was beginning to develop nationally.
 Mayers suggested they call the company Superfly Presents, inspired by the Curtis Mayfield soundtrack for the 1976 film Superfly.